How do life insurance companies determine the height-to-weight ratio

 4. Variability Among Insurers

 There are also some life insurance underwriting heights and weights for women are different.
-For instance, some companies allow wearing unisex height-to-weight charts while others do not which results in different applicant ratings.
+For instance, some companies allow wearing unisex height-to-weight charts while others do not, resulting in different applicant ratings.

 Conclusion

-Insurance companies use specific graphs to calculate BMI during underwriting.
+Insurance companies calculate BMI using specific graphs during underwriting.
 These graphs help rank applicants in health classes and assess risks linked to overweight and obesity.
 While BMI is useful, insurers often rely on their height-weight standards to evaluate health and set premiums.

 FAQs